RoboChor/robethichor-ethics-based-negotiation/README.md

 - `ping_results.txt` contains the results of ping messages sent during the experimentation to monitor the network latency for robot-to-robot messaging
 - `scalability-offrobot.log` contains the logged negotiation results for the scalability experiments in the _off-robot_ setting
 - `scalability-onrobot.log` contains the logged negotiation results for the scalability experiments in the _on-robot_ setting
-- `simulation-offrobot.log` contains the logged negotiation results for the negotiation scenarios in the _off-robot_ setting
+- `simulation-[airport/hospital]-offrobot.log` contains the logged negotiation results for the negotiation scenarios in the airport and hospital context in the _off-robot_ setting
-- `simulation-onrobot.log` contains the logged negotiation results for the negotiation scenarios in the _on-robot_ setting
+- `simulation-[airport/hospital]-onrobot.log` contains the logged negotiation results for the negotiation scenarios in the airport and hospital context in the _on-robot_ setting

 ### Data analysis
 Log analysis and results are contained in the `analysis/` folder as a set of Jupyter Notebook files.